PolinaIkonnikova/OtusHomework/README.md

 ### This is the repository for my homework of Otus-QA-course

-* first step : working with linters
+1. working with linters
+2. OOP task